Bosanski Šamac ethnic cleansing: Legal prosecution

 treatment, forced labour, unlawful confinement under inhumane conditions, and deportation and forcible transfer.
 He was sentenced to 15 years in prison.
 His case was tried with Miroslav Tadić, who was sentenced to 8 years, and Simo Zarić, who was sentenced to 6 years in prison.
 Slobodan Miljković was indicted, but died before he could be arrested.

 Stevan Todorović pleaded guilty for persecutions and was sentenced to 10 years in prison.
 Milan Simić also pleaded guilty, for torture as a crime against humanity, and was sentenced to five years in prison.
 Stojan Župljanin and Mićo Stanišić were sentenced to 22 years in prison, including for crimes of persecution, torture, unlawful detention, forcible transfer and deportation, and wanton destruction of towns and villages.

 In 2021, the follow-up International Residual Mechanism for Criminal Tribunals sentenced Jovica Stanišić and Franko Simatović, former intelligence officers who served in the State Security Service (SDB) within the Ministry of Internal Affairs of Serbia, for aiding and abetting murder, deportation, forcible transfer and persecution as crimes against humanity perpetrated by their paramilitary groups, and sentenced them to 12 years in prison; making it the only conviction in the history of the tribunal in which officials from Serbia were sentenced for crimes in Bosnia and Herzegovina.
+The 2023 appeal increased Stanišić's and Simatović's sentence to 15 years, and included them in a joint criminal enterprise.